Rep. Dean supports universal, affordable high-quality healthcare.

 Defending the Affordable Care Act and Expanding Care

 The Affordable Care Act (ACA) and Medicaid expansion have meant health coverage for tens of millions of Americans — including more than a million Pennsylvanians.

-Since her first day in Congress, Rep. Dean has fought to defend the ACA against a lawsuit and repeated attacks from the administration.
-She also voted to pass H.R.
-987, the Strengthening Health Care and Lowering Prescription Drug Costs Act, a bipartisan package of seven bills focused on eliminating barriers to health care.
-H.R.
-987 boosts patients’ access to coverage by defending protections for pre-existing conditions, supporting state-based marketplaces, and funding outreach and enrollment efforts.
-The bill also aims to lower the cost of prescription drugs by bringing generic medications to market more quickly.
+Since her first day in Congress, Rep. Dean has fought to defend the ACA against a lawsuit and repeated attacks from the former administration — including voting to pass H.R.
+987, the Strengthening Health Care and Lowering Prescription Drug Costs Act.

 The Opioid Crisis

 Rep. Dean is working hard to address the opioid crisis and America’s broader drug overdose epidemic, which now claims 70,000 lives each year.
 This fight is also personal to her — her son, Harry, is in long-term recovery from substance use disorder.
 Rep. Dean knows the pain addiction can cause a family, but also the hope that accessible, affordable, and widespread treatment can give.

 As a member of the Bipartisan Addiction and Mental Health Taskforce, and she speaks regularly about the importance of destigmatizing substance use disorder and increased funding for treatment and recovery services and has introduced a number of legislative initiatives, including: